PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-13 17:19:09
+Last updated: 2024-04-13 17:21:03
-Random Quote: No voting, no debate.
-It's not a democracy - it's a Rickpublic! - Summer Smith
+Random Quote: If you love something, set it free.
+Unless it's a tiger. - Phil Dunphy